atomone-hub/atomone-docs/docs/modules/upgrade/index.md

 upgrade info to be included on-chain such as a git commit that validators could automatically upgrade to.

+#### Sidecar Process

+If an operator running the application binary also runs a sidecar process to assist in the automatic download and upgrade of a binary, the `Info` allows this process to be seamless.
+This tool is [Cosmovisor](https://github.com/cosmos/cosmos-sdk/tree/main/tools/cosmovisor#readme).

 ```go
 type Plan struct {
   Name   string